British Columbia Motor Vehicle Accident Claims Practice Manual

 10. Defences

-11. Out-of-Province and Excess Insurance
+11. Out-of-province and Excess Automobile Insurance

 12. Mediation, Summary Trial, and Settlement Conferences